Bernice Metesch

 Bernice Metesh (born August 9, 1929) is an American former baseball outfielder and pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
-Listed at 5' 6" and 132 lb, Metesch batted and threw right-handed.
+Listed at 5' 6" and 132 lb, Metesh batted and threw right-handed.
 She was dubbed 'Bernie' by her teammates.

-Born in Joliet, Illinois, Metesch joined the All-American League in its 1948 season.
+Born in Joliet, Illinois, Metesh joined the All-American League in its 1948 season.
 She was assigned to the Rockford Peaches and was traded to the South Bend Blue Sox during the midseason.
-In a three-game career, Metesch went hitless in two at-bats and did not have a pitching record.
+In a three-game career, Metesh went hitless in two at-bats and did not have a pitching record.
 Afterwards, she returned to Joliet and pitched for an all-male fastpitch softball team.

 In 1988 was inaugurated a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, that honors those who were part of the All-American Girls Professional Baseball League.
-Bernie Metesch along with the rest of the girls and the league staff, is included at the display/exhibit.
+Bernie Metesh along with the rest of the girls and the league staff, is included at the display/exhibit.